What We Do

 - Terrafore’s patented encapsulated thermal storage storage reduces the cost of storing thermal energy towards meeting the Department of Energy’s SunShot cost goal.
 Terrafore’s capsules TerraCaps can be used to store energy in various salts with melting points from 300 C to 800 C. TerraCaps can be used for storing thermal energy from various CSP systems such as molten salt CSP, next-generation high temperature-CO2 CSP, Dish with Stirling engine, mini-tower with Brayton engines, Dish with hybrid CPV, and for thermal storage in process industries.
 Terrafore successfully made the capsules in laboratory.
 It is yet to be scaled-up for commercial use.

 - Terrafore displayed their innovative phase change capsules for storing thermal energy at the ARPA-E Transformative Energy Solutions Summit Showcase.
 Read this article in IEEE Spectrum

 - Terrafore’s dynamic mathematical models of various CSP – TES configurations using various Thermal Energy Storage and Solar Receivers (Solar Tower, Parabolic Trough and Linear Fresnel) were used to analyze the dynamic response to different utility dispatch profile and ancillary services, such as regulation, ramp rate, and day-ahead schedule utility profiles, on California Utility Grid.

-- Terrafore provides molten salt expertise for design of 2-tank thermal storage for the 100 MW Crescent Dunes solar thermal project under construction at Tonopah, Nevada.
+- Terrafore provided molten salt expertise for designing a Two-tank thermal storage for the 100 MW Crescent Dunes solar thermal project at Tonopah, Nevada.